hmcts/befta-fw/README.md

      will be delivered.
    * BEFTA_S2S_CLIENT_SECRET: Client Secret of the application on behalf of which the API calls will be delivered.
-   * BEFTA_RESPONSE_HEADER_CHECK_POLICY
-     This env var can be used optionally to switch the policy applied to mismatching response header values.
+   * BEFTA_RESPONSE_HEADER_CHECK_POLICY: This env var can be used optionally to switch the policy applied to mismatching response header values.
 It can be one of IGNORE, JUST_WARN and FAIL_TEST.
 Default behaviour is to assume FAIL_TEST.

 ### Domain Specific Environment Variables
 Below are the environment needed specifically for CCD domain.